iPhone 6 Review: Bigger Is DEFINITELY Better

 I’ve just spent two weeks playing around with iOS 8 on the iPhone 6, iPad Air and iPhone 6 Plus and below are some of my thoughts on the platform as a whole; what I believe are its strong points; where it needs improving; and whether or not it is switch-worthy from something like Android, Windows Phone or BlackBerry 10.
 As I said, these are my own, personal observations.
 For a more detailed breakdown of all the new features inside iOS 8, check out our iOS 8 review.

-Apple’s latest version of iOS 8 is one hell of a buggy affair; never before have I tested an iPhone with so many odd glitches, quirks and random freakouts.
-Apple is making inroads into alleviating a lot of the issues present in the first build, but even now there are plenty of gremlins lurking inside iOS 8.1 –– and they have a habit of turning up at the most inopportune times.
-A lot them are excusable hiccups but some (random restarts, crashing apps and ultra-slow Wi-Fi speeds) are pretty unforgivable in release-grade software (no wonder Apple’s pumping out updates like they’re going out of fashion).
+Apple’s latest version of iOS 8 started out as one hell of a buggy affair; never before have I tested an iPhone with so many odd glitches, quirks and random freakouts.
+Thankfully Apple is making inroads into alleviating a lot of the issues present in the first build, and iOS 8.3 has seemed to iron most of them out.

 iOS 8 User Guides